Step 1: Check to see if other devices are affected

 Step 4: Check the connections

 There should be a coaxial cable running from the wall to the back of the modem.
-Ensure the connections are finger-tight; do not use a wrench as this can damage the equipment.
+Ensure the connections are finger-tight.
+Don't use a wrench as this can damage the equipment.

 Step 5: Reset your modem

-Unplug the power from your modem for a few seconds or, if your modem has a battery back-up, press the reboot button (for more detail, refer to our article on resetting your modem).
+Unplug the power from your modem for a few seconds or, if your modem has a battery back-up, press the reboot button (for more detail, refer to our article on resetting your modem or resetting your fibre optic modem).

 Step 6: Contact Technical Support